 - 10 mL glass roll-on bottle applicator (a dark colored bottle will help keep oils from breaking down, but it’s not required)

-- About 1/3 of an ounce of carrier oil – I like fractioned coconut oil but olive oil, jojoba or sweet almond will all work
+- About ⅓ of an ounce of carrier oil (10 mL), such as fractionated coconut oil—but olive oil, jojoba, or sweet almond oils will all work

 - A dropper or pipette makes measuring much easier